greenmice-technologies/angular-cesium/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Thanks for filing a pull request on Angular Cesium!
+  Thanks for filing a pull request on ngx-cesium!
 -->

 ### Checklist: